bashbaug/SimpleOpenCLSamples/layers/10_cmdbufemu/README.md

 Please note that the emulated command buffers are intended to be functional, but unlike a native implementation of `cl_khr_command_buffer`, they may not provide any performance benefit over similar code without using command buffers.

+## Layer Requirement

+Because this layer calls `clCloneKernel` when recording a command buffer it requires an OpenCL 2.1 or newer device.
+If an older device is detected then the layer will not advertise support for the `cl_khr_command_buffer` extension.

 ## Key APIs and Concepts

 The most important concepts to understand from this sample are how to intercept `clGetExtensionFunctionAddressForPlatform` to return emulated functions for an extension.